2023 ANTHOLOGY ANNOUNCEMENT

 OIW members receive a free copy of the anthology as a membership perk.

-The Ottawa Independent Writers Anthology roars back to life after a pandemic hiatus (just like the rest of us).
 Pour yourself a refreshing drink, sit back, and dive into creative stories of hope, redemption, humour and rebirth.
 Ottawa Rising salutes our city and its people - from a moonlit skate on the Rideau Canal to a dystopian Experimental Fram, slushy downtown streets to glorious green spaces - tales of young and old, meaningful awakenings, far-off places and much more.
 Meet an insightful robotic janitor, enter a portal to a mirrored world, admire artistic greats, journey to an idyllic Greek childhood or a musical Irish pub!
 Indigenous peoples, embattled Ukrainians and immigrants to Canada are all honoured here.

 ANTHOLOGIES FROM THE PAST